nicolasaudibert/Praat_voice_analysis_sliding_window/README.md

 Perform various voice analyses on a set of sound files, using a sliding window of fixed duration.
 Typical use: voice analysis of sustained vowels.

-This scripts extracts selected parameters among f0, intensity and/or voice perturbation parameters (jitter, shimmer, HNR, ZCR, CPP and CPPS) and/or energy in frequency bands 0-1kHz, 1-4kHz, 0-4kHz, 4-8kHz, 0-5kHz, 5-8kHz on overlapping frames (duration and overlap in milliseconds set by the user) for each sound file in a given folder.
+This script extracts selected parameters among f0, intensity and/or voice perturbation parameters (jitter, shimmer, HNR, ZCR, CPP and CPPS) and/or energy in frequency bands 0-1kHz, 1-4kHz, 0-4kHz, 4-8kHz, 0-5kHz, 5-8kHz on overlapping frames (duration and overlap in milliseconds set by the user) for each sound file in a given folder.
 Note that the computation of CPP and CPPS require much more computation power, include these parameters only if needed.
 Parameters used in the analysis are defined in an external text file.